-Trupanion includes veterinary recommended acupuncture, physical therapy, hydrotherapy, behavioral modification, chiropractic treatment, colloidal silver treatments, gold seed therapy, homeopathy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, shock-wave therapy and stem cell therapy in an optional Additional Care Package, available to all new and existing policyholders.
+Trupanion includes veterinary recommended acupuncture, physical therapy, hydrotherapy, behavioral modification, chiropractic treatment, colloidal silver treatments, gold seed therapy, homeopathy, hyperbaric oxygen therapy, kidney transplants, platelet rich plasma injections, polyethylene glycol medication, shock-wave therapy and stem cell therapy in an optional Additional Care Package.

 Additional Care Package solutions are often used in combination with traditional veterinary medical and surgical therapies to assist in the treatment of accidents and illnesses.
 The focus of these therapies is on individualizing treatment, treating the whole pet as opposed to specific signs, and promoting self-healing and pain relief.
 Each of these therapies is used to elicit a certain response in the pet’s body, with the ultimate goal of treating an injury or illness in the safest, least invasive, and most effective way possible.

-The following therapies are included in the optional Additional Care Package, which is offered to all Trupanion policyholders.
+The following therapies are included in the optional Additional Care Package.
 New policyholders can choose the Additional Care Package when enrolling.
 Existing policyholders can call our toll-free Customer Care Center at 888.733.2685 to add the package to their policy.

 Acupuncture is a common form of integrative medicine that brings about a physiological response that relieves pain, treats and prevents certain diseases, and prevents or eases nausea and promotes general good health.

 A systematic approach to changing behavior (including a pet’s reaction to a situation, a person, a thing, an animal, etc.) provided by or under the supervision of a registered and credentialed member of Certified Applied Animal Behaviorists.